 Kollef says there are no drawbacks to including MRSA treatment in initial therapy, as long as clinicians monitor the patient.
 If the culture results show no evidence of MRSA infection, then MRSA-related antibiotics can be stopped.
 In most patients, this is done within 48 hours.

 Schramm says that there are a variety of antibiotics that can treat MRSA infections.
 Many are given intravenously and are appropriate for hospital use, while some, including sulfamethoxazole-trimethoprim, can be administered orally and may be used to treat community-acquired MRSA infections.
-Schramm is a clinical pharmacist at Mayo Clinic in
+Schramm is a clinical pharmacist at Mayo Clinic in Rochester, Minn., and a former critical care specialty resident at Barnes-JewishHospital in St. Louis.

 “We have the antibiotics, and now we should develop optimal treatment algorithms,” concludes Kollef.
 “This will provide early appropriate therapy, while minimizing emergence of further resistance in MRSA and other bacteria.”